chinmaychahar/chinmaychahar.github.io/_pages/about.md

   enabled: false # removing blog posts
 ---

-I work at Amazon in the Alexa AI team, where I currently focus on developing Alexa+ capabilities based on LLMs and Java.
-Previously, I was a Cloud Consultant at Amazon Web Services (AWS), working in cloud infrastructure and platform engineering.
+I work at Amazon in the Alexa AI team, where I focus on developing Natural Language Understanding (NLU) systems using Java, Python etc. Previously, I was a Cloud Consultant at Amazon Web Services (AWS), working in cloud infrastructure and platform engineering.
 At AWS, my experience spanned across infrastructure as code, container orchestration, and cloud-native application development.

 I had the opportunity to work as a Machine Learning Intern at IIT Bombay in 2023.
 My research work, under the guidance of [Dr. Venkatapathy Subramanian](https://scholar.google.com/citations?user=GAMMJW8AAAAJ&hl=en), focused on developing